What kind of family lawyer do you need?

 Provided you’re confident in filling out a lot of court paperwork yourself, direct access means you’ll only need to pay the barrister’s fees – which can help keep costs down.

 However, not all barristers will take instructions via direct access and the Bar Council only recommends this route if your case is straightforward.
-In particular, if your case involves children, they recommend using a solicitor.
+In particular, if your case involves children, they recommend using a solicitor who specialises in child law.

 Most established family solicitors also have close working relationships with barristers, so they can advise you on your choice of advocate according to your specific needs.